sbangalore/sbangalore.github.io/_posts/2019-11-21-3-ways-to-be-a-rockstar-RA-or-Quant.md

 ---
 published: true
 ---
-Hello!
-You are here because you are a research assistant or quant or want to be one.
+You are a research assistant or quant or want to be one.
 (Or you’re just interested in a quick-start guide for quantitative finance – whatever rocks your boat!)

 To be a successful RA requires an (1) aptitude for detail, (2) strong communication skills, and a (3) technical background.
 This quick-start guide will teach you how to do all 3.